moveit/moveit_grasps/README.md

 Features we'd like to see added to this project:

- - Better reasoning about support surfaces (table)
- - Integrate collision checking to verify feasibility of grasp
  - Make grasp quality metric better informed
- - Make this project easier to setup for new robots
  - Integrate into Setup Assistant GUI

 ## Contributors